Gheorghe Petrașcu: Painter's houses

-Gheorghe Petrașcu and his family lived for the first time in Bucharest on Căderea Bastiliei Street, former Cometa, no. 1, on the corner with Piața Romană.<ref name="Antena 3_ The building of his house was designed and built in 1912 by the architect Spiridon Cegăneanu in neo-Romanian style.
+Gheorghe Petrașcu and his family lived for the first time in Bucharest on Căderea Bastiliei Street, former Cometa, no. 1, on the corner with Piața Romană.
+The building of his house was designed and built in 1912 by the architect Spiridon Cegăneanu in neo-Romanian style.
 The building is part of a set of three apartments that have a unitary facade and has been declared a historical monument.
 It was renovated between 1997 and 2000.
 In 2011, the building was leased by the Librarium bookstore group.
-The building has two floors, plus a basement, and the part of the house where Petrașcu lived, facing the ASE, has three levels and the artist's studio is on the top floor.<ref name="Antena 3_ Petrașcu lived here until 1927.
+The building has two floors, plus a basement, and the part of the house where Petrașcu lived, facing the ASE, has three levels and the artist's studio is on the top floor.
+Petrașcu lived here until 1927.